guusj/books/Warbreaker_BrandonSanderson.md

 Lightsong moved away from the painting.
 A lesser priest rushed forward, removing it.
 Most likely, the patron hadn’t painted it himself, but had instead commissioned it.
 The better a painting was, the better a reaction it tended to get from the gods.
 One’s future, it seemed, could be influenced by how much one could pay one’s artist.
 _I shouldn’t be so cynical_, Lightsong thought. _Without this system, I’d have died five years ago._
 Five years ago he _had_ died, even if he still didn’t know what had killed him.
 Had it really been a heroic death?
 Perhaps nobody was allowed to talk about his former life because they didn’t want anyone to know that Lightsong the Bold had actually died from a stomach cramp.
 To the side, the lesser priest disappeared with the jungle painting.
 It would be burned.
 Such offerings were made specifically for the intended god, and only he—besides a few of his priests—was allowed to see them.
 Lightsong moved along to the next work of art on the wall.
-It was actually a poem, written in the artisan’s script.
+It was actually a poem, written in the artisans’ script.
 The dots of color brightened as Lightsong approached.
-The Hallandren artisan’s script was a specialized system of writing that wasn’t based on form, but on color.
+The Hallandren artisans’ script was a specialized system of writing that wasn’t based on form, but on color.
 Each colored dot represented a different sound in Hallandren’s language.
 Combined with some double dots—one of each color—it created an alphabet that was a nightmare for the colorblind.
 Few people in Hallandren would admit to having _that_ particular ailment.
 At least, that was what Lightsong had heard.
 He wondered if the priests knew just how much their gods gossiped about the outside world.
-The poem wasn’t a very good one, obviously composed by a peasant who had then paid someone else to translate it to the artisan’s script.
+The poem wasn’t a very good one, obviously composed by a peasant who had then paid someone else to translate it to the artisans’ script.
 The simple dots were a sign of this.
 True poets used more elaborate symbols, continuous lines that changed color or colorful glyphs that formed pictures.
 A lot could be done with symbols that could change shape without losing their meaning.
 Getting the colors right was a delicate art, one that required the Third Heightening or better to perfect.
 That was the level of Breath at which a person gained the ability to sense perfect hues of color, just as the Second Heightening gave someone perfect pitch.
 Returned were of the Fifth Heightening.
 Lightsong didn’t know what it was like to live without the ability to instantly recognize exact shades of color and sound.
 He could tell an ideal red from one that had been mixed with even one drop of white paint.
 He gave the peasant’s poem as good a review as he could, though he generally felt an impulse to be honest when he looked at Offerings.
 It seemed his duty, and for some reason it was one of the few things he took seriously.
 They continued down the line, Lightsong giving reviews of the various paintings and poems.
 The wall was remarkably full this day.
 Was there a feast or celebration he hadn’t heard about?
 By the time they neared the end of the line, Lightsong was tired of looking at art, though his body—fueled by the child’s Breath—continued to feel strong and exhilarated.